Flexcom: Beam element

+Like traditional beam elements, Flexcom’s beam includes displacements and rotations at its two end nodes, resulting in 12 active degrees of freedom per element.
 For a numerical solver to be capable of analysing both flexible materials (such as mooring wires, power cables etc.), and inflexible structures (such as the rigid columns and pontoons of a floating platform), a solution scheme is required which caters for bending stiffness values which are much lower than corresponding axial stiffness values.
 To achieve this effect, axial force is explicitly included as a solution variable, which is solved for independently of the axial strain.
 The stress-strain compatibility relationship is applied outside of the virtual work statement by means of a Lagrangian constraint.
-Torque is handled in a similar manner, which leads to a fourteen degree of freedom hybrid finite element with two end nodes, where the axial force and torque are added to the usual form of a three-dimensional beam-column element.
+Torque is handled in a similar manner, which leads to a 14 degree of freedom hybrid finite element with two end nodes, where the axial force and torque are added to the usual form of a three-dimensional beam-column element.

 Floating bodies typically undergo significant rigid body motions when subjected to ocean waves, so the numerical solver must also cater for arbitrarily large and non-linear displacements and rotations in three dimensions.
 This is a key aspect of the structural model which is necessary to ensure accurate modelling of the restoring forces such as effective tension and bending moment.
 The solver uses a convected coordinate technique to cater for large three-dimensional displacements and rotations.
 Each element of the finite element discretisation has a local axis system associated with it, which moves with the element as it moves in space and time.
 The internal and external virtual work statements are written in the convected system, and deformations along the element relative to this system are assumed to be moderate.